 When you aren’t in a good place physically, emotionally, or spiritually you will struggle to manage the day to day duties that come with homeschooling your family.
 Fatigue makes everything harder and more overwhelming.

-Making time to care yourself will pay off in more energy and productivity.
+Making time to care for yourself will pay off in more energy and productivity.

 9. Limit electronics.

-One of the biggest time wasters we deal with today as moms is electronics.
+One of the biggest time wasters we deal with today as moms are electronics.